Mickymouse3600/firstlesson/README.md

-trying out github
+Trying out github,
-hello guys hope all is well
+Hello guys hope all is well